qzhuae/MarkdownNotes/ECON2103FinalReview.md

 - Number of plants increases, output of a given number of labor increases.
 - For each plant, as the quantity of labor increases, diminishing MP occurs

-Each size of plant, has a short-run ATC curve
+Each size of plant, has a short-run ATC curve.
+The long-run average cost curve (LRAC) is made up from the lowest AT

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA5NjgyMTY3LDE2MzgxODYwMTgsLTEwMT
+eyJoaXN0b3J5IjpbLTIwMjQwODI4NTgsMTYzODE4NjAxOCwtMT
-I4Mzk3NzQsLTE5OTU5NjEyMTUsMTM0MjI1ODQ1NywxNDk1NjQw
+AxMjgzOTc3NCwtMTk5NTk2MTIxNSwxMzQyMjU4NDU3LDE0OTU2
-NTg3LC01NTYzMDYxNDUsLTE4NDQ4NzUzMDFdfQ==
+NDA1ODcsLTU1NjMwNjE0NSwtMTg0NDg3NTMwMV19
 -->